CuriousJr101/ICP2017F/Homework/2/README.md

     'abcd'
 ```

 This commands constructs a 1x4 char array, for the variable *f*, and is added to the workspace.
-The array is a four-element vector and is the second way of creating a char array.
+This is the second way of creating a char array.

 ```MATLAB
 >> g = {"a" "b" "c" "d"}